New Zealand. 2014.

 The deadpan nature of the performances is side-splitting, especially when all of the vampire characters have chosen to play with fake East European accents.
 Of these, Taika Waiaiti gets the lion’s share of screen time and proves the world’s most cuddly and adorable vampire.
 Rhys Darby, another Flight of the Conchords alumni, turns up as the leader of a werewolf pack, trying to keep his team under control: “Just remember we’re werewolves, not swearwolves.”
 This is an incredibly creative and witty film.

-Taika Waititi next went on to make Hunt for the Wilderpeople (2016) and the Marvel Comics film Thor: Ragnarok (2017) and Thor: Love and Thunder (2022), and Jojo Rabbit (2019) about a young Nazi boy who has an imaginary companion in Adolf Hitler, which won Waititi an Academy Award for Best Adapted Screenplay.
+Taika Waititi next went on to make Hunt for the Wilderpeople (2016) and the Marvel Comics films Thor: Ragnarok (2017) and Thor: Love and Thunder (2022), and Jojo Rabbit (2019) about a young Nazi boy who has an imaginary companion in Adolf Hitler, which won Waititi an Academy Award for Best Adapted Screenplay.